qbituniverse/plainkube.dev/README.md

 This document looks at the operational aspect of writing software.
 But what does it mean?
 Well, in other words, I won't be telling you `how to write clean software` here.
 In fact, I cover that in my other document [dirtydozen.dev](https://dirtydozen.dev) where I expose 12 most common code mistakes which programmes tend to make.

-Guidance in this document can be used to `organise your development teams` and help deliver your projects, or products, faster.
-You will learn how to provision, manage, and run modern infrastructure and discover architectural patterns aimed at helping you `deliver software fast and at scale`.
+Guidance in this document can be used to `organise your development teams` and help deliver your software faster.
+You will learn how to provision, manage, and run modern infrastructure and discover architectural patterns aimed at helping you deliver software `fast and at scale`.
 And what technology is better suited to deliver that other than [Kubernetes](https://kubernetes.io/) - plus a sprinkle of [Docker](https://www.docker.com/) with a hint of [Helm](https://helm.sh/) added for a good measure.
 Tasty!

 # Background